pinheiroGroup/Kinbiont.jl/docs/src/07_example_ML/index.md

 Kinbiont_res_test = readdlm("your_path/data_examples/Results_for_ML.csv", ',')
 annotation_test = readdlm("your_path/data_examples/annotation_for_ML.csv", ',')
 ```
-If you want to replicate the fitting procedure for this dataset please look at this script [script](https://github.com/pinheiroGroup/Kinbiont_utilities/blob/main/Fig_4_5/loop_chem_isolates_analysis_NL.jl).
+If you want to replicate the fitting procedure for this dataset, please look at this script [script](https://github.com/pinheiroGroup/Kinbiont_utilities/blob/main/Fig_4_5/loop_chem_isolates_analysis_NL.jl).
 Note that this could require some time since the number of curves is about $10^4$.

 We define some variables for analysis: